-Work should be submitted in class.
+Work should be submitted in lab or via the Canvas dropbox.

 A reminder that students should keep copies of all work handed in.

 Students should keep copies of all work handed in.

 Information about academic integrity, with reference to the university policy.
 A reminder about what constitutes plagiarism and cheating is advised.
 Clarification about when and to what extent collaboration with another student is acceptable.